Every eCommerce store owner has had to deal with the following stumbling blocks at some point:

 It’s really simple with Instagram: just take compelling photos and use hashtags strategically.
 You also want to make sure you’re posting at the right time and you’ll be on the way to building a large following of potential customers or clients.

-The key lies with how you engage your followers.
+The key lies in how you engage your followers.

 You have the option of running contests or taking your customers through what happens behind the scenes.